gnu-octave/statistics/README.md

 ## 2. Install statistics

-To install the latest version (1.6.1) you need Octave (>=7.2.0) installed on your system.
+To install the latest release (1.6.2) you need Octave (>=7.2.0) installed on your system.
 Install it by typing:

   `pkg install -forge statistics`

-You may download the latest development version of the **statistics** package [here](https://github.com/gnu-octave/statistics/archive/refs/heads/main.zip) and install it by typing:
+You can automatically download and install the latest development version of the **statistics** package found [here](https://github.com/gnu-octave/statistics/archive/refs/heads/main.zip) by typing:

-  `pkg install statistics-main.zip`

-or alternatively type:

   `pkg install "https://github.com/gnu-octave/statistics/archive/refs/heads/main.zip"`

-to automatically download and install it.

 If you need to install a specific release, for example `1.4.2`, type: